seregazhuk/seregazhuk.github.io_old/_posts/2018-01-25-factory-method-and-open-closed.md

 description: "Does the Factory Method Pattern violate the Open/Closed Principle"
 ---

 Consider an application that provides some statistics reports.
-Reports are present in different formats: json for API, HTML for viewing in a browser and pdf for printing on the paper.
+Reports are present in different formats: JSON for API, HTML for viewing in a browser and pdf for printing on the paper.
 It has `StatisticsController` that receives a required format from the request and returns a formatted report.

 {% highlight php %}
 <?php